-“To guide individuals with Invisible Challenges™ to become self-directed, self-maintaining, self-sustaining, free-thinking and creative.”
+Teamwork Wins (TWW) guides individuals with Invisible Challenges™ in becoming self-directed, self-maintaining, self sustaining, free-thinking and creative.

-Contribute to the well being of our communities through the facilitation of personal awareness and expanding consciousness of the individual.
+Contribute to the well being of our communities through the facilitation of our proprietary FTC Method (Focus, Transition & Communication, personal awareness and expanding consciousness of the individual.

 To create educational interfaces, new models and prototype new systems for school districts, families, parenting, businesses, communities and individuals.

 Adele Saccarelli-Cavallaro is the Founder/CEO of TWW.
 She studied Elementary Education with a concentration in Speech Pathology and Audiology at ESU while playing intercollegiate Volleyball.

 Adele struggled at a young age with several Invisible Challenges™, i.e. hyperactivity, Dyslexia, auditory processing and sexual abuse.
 Because she could not focus like the average child, she fell behind in her academic studies.
 The traditional school system was not working for her, which drove her to find solutions.